Sagoskatt-Development/PollenForecastSupport/index.md

 #### Data storage
 The set of your last requested location and your device identifier is stored for a maximum of 7 days after either:
 - Your subscription ends
-- Your device last request for pollen data
+- Your device's last request for pollen data

 ##### Encryption at rest
 Your data is stored according to industry standard best practices at a certified cloud provider.

 ##### Data anonimity
-Your data does not specify if it was derived from the device's location or manually and is not tied to anything other than your unique and anonymous device identifier.
+Your location data does not specify if it was derived from the device's location or manually entered and is not tied to anything other than your unique and anonymous device identifier.